elle-j/thusly/README.md

 # thusly

-A stack-based virtual machine for the Thusly programming language
+A stack-based virtual machine for the `thusly` general-purpose programming language.

+> Currently in development.